kavinkumar999/whatsapp/README.md

 # whatsapp BOT
-Tiny thesaurus bot was made to aviod switch whatsapp to search simple words
+The Tiny thesaurus bot was made to avoid switch whatsapp to search simple words